JohnathanBarb/pokeapi_scrapy/README.md

 # going to cloned directory
 cd pokeapi_scrapy

+# copy the sample.env to a .env file and change the environment variables
+cp sample.env .env

 # running the application with docker-compose in detach mode
 docker-compose up --build -d